 4. Pack Your Jars: Place your produce in sterilized canning jars.
 You can do this by washing the jars in warm, soapy water and then boiling them for about 10 minutes.
 Pack the produce tightly, but leave some space at the top of the jar.

 7. Wait: The pickling process takes time.
-While you might be eager to try your pickles, letting them sit for a few days to a few weeks will improve the flavor.
+While you might be eager to try your pickles, letting them sit for a few days to weeks will improve the flavor.
 Vinegar pickles are usually ready in a few days, while fermented pickles might need up to two weeks.

 Pro tip: If you want to take it one step further when you are freezing chicken, be sure to purchase poultry that has been pasture raised.
 This ensured that the animal had the best quality of life prior to slaughter.